mainmatter/playbook/workflow/README.md

 * All changes require a decent test coverage (unless changes are purely visual, e.g. CSS only and there is no visual regression testing environment set up for the project).
-* Pull Requests with conflicts or failing tests or without any reviews will not be merged.
+* Pull Requests will not be reviewed if there are conflicts or failing tests (unless the PR author explicitly asks for review).
 * Pull Requests marked as `[WIP]` will not get reviewed unless the PR author explicitly asks for review.
+* Pull Requests without any reviews will not be merged.
 * Pull Requests need to be up to date with the target branch before merging.
-* Pull Requests will not be reviewed if there are conflicts or failing tests (unless the PR author explicitly asks for review).
 * Pull Requests will not be merged when there are unresolved discussions on specific changes.
 If things cannot be resolved among 2 people we should generally aim for a team decision on the topic.